General information on the projects

 -

-Under the Government Programme, the required period of residence in Finland will be extended to eight years.
 The change is connected to the Government Programme's objective of tightening the requirements for naturalisation.
-The extension of the required period of residence is intended to put emphasis on successful integration as a requirement for gaining citizenship and to enable security concerns to be addressed more effectively.
-Naturalisation means granting Finnish citizenship upon application.
+The extension of the required period of residence is intended to put emphasis on successful integration as a prerequisite for being granted citizenship and to make it possible to address security aspects more effectively than before.

-Government proposal proposes that the residence requirement for children aged 15 or over, spouses of Finnish citizens, stateless persons and applicants meeting the language proficiency requirement would be extended to five years from the current four.
+The derogation pertaining to the period of residence of people who have been granted international protection was also removed.
+With the amendment, the residence requirement for spouses of Finnish citizens, children aged 15 or over, stateless persons and applicants meeting the language proficiency requirement was extended to five years from the current four.

 Tightening the integrity requirement and requirement for sufficient financial resources (and other amendments)